Corvus (boarding device): Strategic context and advantages

 In the 3rd century BCE, Rome was not a naval power and had little experience in sea combat.
 Before the First Punic War began in 264 BCE, the Roman Republic had not campaigned outside the Italian Peninsula.
 The Republic's military strength was in land-based warfare, and its main assets were the discipline and courage of the Roman soldiers.
-This background supports the view of the ancient historian Polybius, who presents the Romans as inexperienced at sea.
-According to this interpretation, the boarding bridge, known as the corvus, was crucial to their early naval success because it allowed them to turn sea battles into land-based warfare.
+That background supports the view of the ancient historian Polybius, who presents the Romans as inexperienced at sea.
+According to that interpretation, the boarding bridge, known as the corvus, was crucial to their early naval success because it allowed them to turn sea battles into land-based warfare.
 In such situations, Roman training could give them the upper hand.

 However, Steinby questions how decisive the corvus really was.
 She notes that Rome won several battles without it, including their first major victory on the way to Sicily, during which many Punic ships were captured.
-She also points out that the corvus is only mentioned twice in the surviving sources: at the battles of Mylae (260 BCE) and Ecnomus (256 BCE).
+She also points out that the corvus is mentioned only twice in the surviving sources: at the battles of Mylae (260 BCE) and Ecnomus (256 BCE).
 After that, it disappears from the historical record.

 The device was certainly useful, especially close to the shore at Ecnomus, but it was not the only factor in Rome’s success.
-The way the Roman fleet was arranged during that battle shows a high level of confidence and a clear plan to move towards Africa.
-The boldness of that expedition, carried out by a navy that was only a few years old, suggests that the corvus was not just a way to deal with Carthaginian strength at sea.
-It was likely part of a wider and more organised strategy shaped by ambition and growing skill.
+The way that the Roman fleet was arranged during that battle shows a high level of confidence and a clear plan to move towards Africa.
+The boldness of that expedition, carried out by a navy that was only a few years old, suggests that the corvus was not just a way to deal with Carthaginian strength at sea but also was likely part of a wider and more organised strategy shaped by ambition and growing skill.

 Despite Polybius’ view, Roman actions in the early years of the war suggest they were not simply figuring things out as they went.
 In 259 BCE, Lucius Cornelius Scipio led a successful campaign in Sardinia and Corsica.
 In 258 they won at Sulci, and in 257 they launched attacks on Malta and the Lipari Islands, ending with a Carthaginian retreat at Tyndaris.
-These operations show Rome’s increasing confidence at sea and challenge the idea that the corvus was only a defensive tool.
+Those operations show Rome’s increasing confidence at sea and challenge the idea that the corvus was only a defensive tool.
 Instead, it seems to have been one element in a much broader naval policy.